Solomiya Krushelnytska: Studying in Ternopil

-She started singing at a young age.
-She studied at the Ternopil school of Music.
-She received the basics of musical training at the Ternopil Classical Gymnasium, where she took external exams.
-Here she became close to the music group of high school students, a member of which was also Denis Sichinsky - later a famous composer, the first professional musician in Galicia.
+Solomiya started singing at a young age and received the basics of musical training at the Ternopil Classical Gymnasium, where she took external exams.
+There she became close to a group of high school students, one of the members of which was Denys Sichynsky, later a famous composer.

 In 1883, at the Shevchenko Concert in Ternopil, Solomiya, who sang in the choir of the Ukrainska Besida society, made her first public performance.
 At one of the choir's concerts on August 2, 1885, Ivan Franko was present.

-Solomiya Krushelnytska met the theater for the first time in Ternopil.
-From time to time the Lviv theater of the Ruska Besida society performed here, the repertoire of which included operas by Semen Hulak-Artemovsky and Mykola Lysenko.
-The soprano had the opportunity to watch the play of dramatic actors Filomena Lopatynska, Antonina Osipovycheva, Stepan Yanovych, Andriy Muzhyk-Stechynsky, Mykhailo Olshansky, Karolina Klishevska.
+In Ternopil Solomiya Krushelnytska encountered theater for the first time. the Lviv theater of the Ruska Besida society, which regularly performed there, included in its repertoire operas by Semen Hulak-Artemovsky and Mykola Lysenko and employed drama actors such as Filomena Lopatynska, Antonina Osipovycheva, Stepan Yanovych, Andriy Muzhyk-Stechynsky, Mykhailo Olshansky, Karolina Klishevska.

 Studying at the Lviv Conservatory

-In 1891 Solomiya entered the Lviv Conservatory of the Galician Music Society.
+According to tradition, as a clergyman's daughter Krushelnytska should have married another priest, but noticing her artistic talent, her father allowed her to study music.
+In 1891, Solomiya entered the Lviv Conservatory of the Galician Music Society.

-The leadership of the conservatory praised the abilities of the young singer.

 At the conservatory, her teacher was the then famous professor in Lviv, Walery Wysocki, who raised a wide array of famous Ukrainian and Polish singers.
 During her studies at the conservatory, her first solo performance took place on April 13, 1892, the singer performed the main part in GF Handel's oratorio "Messiah".
 On June 5, 1892, another performance of the singer took place in the Lviv Boyana, where she performed Mykola Lysenko's song "Why do I have black eyebrows".

-Solomiya Krushelnytska's first opera debut took place on April 15, 1893: she performed the part of Leonora in the opera "Favorite" by the Italian composer Gaetano Donizetti on the stage of the Lviv City Theater Skarbka.
+Solomiya Krushelnytska's first opera debut took place on April 15, 1893: she performed the part of Leonora in the opera "Favorite" by the Italian composer Gaetano Donizetti on the stage of the Skarbek Theatre.
 Then her partners were the famous Rudolf Bernhardt and Julian Jerome.
 Her performances in the role of Sanctuary in P. Mascagni's "Village Honor" were also very successful.

-In 1893 Krushelnytska graduated from the Lviv Conservatory.
+In 1893, Krushelnytska graduated from the Lviv Conservatory.